Carl-McBride-Ellis/Compendium-of-free-ML-reading-resources/README.md

 * :orange_book: ["What If"](https://miguelhernan.org/s/hernanrobins_WhatIf_27may25.pdf) by Miguel A. Hernán, and James M. Robins
 * :earth_africa: ["Applied Causal Inference"](https://appliedcausalinference.github.io/aci_book/) by Uday Kamath, Kenneth Graham, and Mitchell Naylor
 * :earth_africa: ["Causal Inference for The Brave and True"](https://matheusfacure.github.io/python-causality-handbook/landing-page.html) by Matheus Facure Alves
+* :earth_africa: ["How to Interpret Statistical Models Using marginaleffects for R and Python"](https://marginaleffects.com/) by Vincent Arel-Bundock, Noah Greifer, and Andrew Heiss

 ---
 ### Conformal prediction